noccu/umamusu-translate/translating.md

 - When done with either method, run any extra processing on the file. **Remember to use the -g and -id options (likely those you used for extract) or you will process all the files!**
     - `py src\textprocess.py` to apply some automatic formatting (line length in particular) and edits
         - This is run by the translation script (if you used that), but you can rerun it with custom settings if you like
-        - Recommended line length for vertical screens is 45, and for horizontal 65.
+        - Recommended line length (`-ll`) for vertical screens is 45, and for horizontal 65.
         - This uses the [replacer.json](src/data/replacer.json) file.
 You can add your own entries here, useful for names in particular.
+            - If you're doing manual translation, add `-rep limit` to skip more aggressive edits intended for machine translations.
     - `py src\names.py -n <path/to/db-translate/data/uma-name.csv>` to translate many names automatically
         - This file is from the db-translate project.
 Download it [here](https://github.com/noccu/umamusume-db-translate/blob/playtest/src/data/uma-name.csv) if you don't have it and point the -n argument to its location.
         - Translates the namecards, not the dialogue!